 Because the Going-to-the-Sun Road is so popular, it is important to have a plan and be well-informed so that you can make the most of your time and enjoy the experience.

 The Going-to-the-Sun Road is a 50-mile route between Glacier National Park’s west entrance (West Glacier) and east entrance (St. Mary).
-Vehicle reservations are required to drive the Going-to-the-Sun Road, but a free shuttle and paid tours are another option.
+Vehicle reservations are no longer required for the Going-to-the-Sun Road and it’s drivable in a regular vehicle.
+Park shuttles and paid tours are another option.
 The road is generally open from early July through mid-October, but this changes yearly depending on snowfall and plowing operations.
 The logistical challenge of planning your trip will all be worth it when you take in the stunning scenery along the road at various parking areas and overlooks.

 I grew up in Glacier National Park and have driven over the Going-to-the-Sun Road countless times.
 There is a lot to know about driving the Going-to-the-Sun Road, so keep on reading because I’m going to cover the main things you need to know!